HILALOZTEMEL/UrbanSoundsClassification/README.md

 b.
 Save images with their tags in [image, tag] format. add to the list.

 c.
-Using this list, you can view the X_train, y_train, X_val, y_val, X_test and y_test datasets.
+Using this list, you can view the X_train, y_train, X_val, y_val, X_test and y_test create datasets.
-create.

 D. Save these datasets to your computer.